FlexW/Voxelsworld/README.md

 no platform depended dependencies.

 Make sure you have a recent OpenGL version on your computer.
 OpenGL 4.6 is needed.
-You can check it on a Linux computer with `glxinfo | grep "core profile version"`.
+You can check this on a Linux computer with `glxinfo | grep "core profile version"`.

 Besides that, you need a C++ compiler that supports C++17, like Clang or GCC.
 CMake and Ninja are also needed for building.